Kwazeer/ExpenseTracker/README.md

-## Expense Tracker to track list all of your expenses, which you can filter monthly, using <Argparse>
+## Expense Tracker to track list all of your expenses, which you can filter monthly, using "Argparse"

 **Todo**: Add filtration by years and days also.